DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPieChart/5 Series Types/CommonPieChartSeries/color.md

 Specifies a series color.

 ---
-You can use this property to paint all pie slices in one color.
+You can use this property to paint all pie slices in the same color.

 #include common-colorlist

-You can also specify a custom pattern or gradient instead of a plain color.
-Follow the steps below:
+You can also specify a custom pattern or gradient instead of a plain color:

 1. Call the [registerPattern()](/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions) or [registerGradient()](/Documentation/ApiReference/Common/Utils/viz/#registerGradienttype_options) method to obtain a fill ID.